aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 -->

 ![Tip](img/elemental-tip.png)
-We will not do this today, but for basic quality control of the reads, you can also launch the `fastqc` software (widely used for Illumina data) on this `fastq` file.
+You will not do this today, but for basic quality control of the reads, you can also launch the `fastqc` software (widely used for Illumina data) on this `fastq` file.
 The reported statistics are correct, just keep in mind that warning flags in the report are meaningful for short reads, and sometimes not very informative for long reads.

 ![help](img/help.png) If you are lost, you can get extracted MinION reads by executing the following script.
 While the script is running, have a look at it to understand what is done.
 ```sh